jeanpgp/threadLibrary/REPORT.md

 - By Nikhil Razdan & Linda Li
 ***
 # Part I - Queue
+- We implemented Queue as a doubly linked list to allow all operations apart from iterate and delete operation to be O(1).
+- We have two struct implemented: Queue, and Node.
+Queue stores all the information related to the queue, such as head, tail, and length.

 ***
 # Part II - Uthread
+- We have five queues: queue, running, zombies, blocked, main_queue.
+- We represent respectively different states of the thread: ready, running, zombie, blocked.
+We have a special queue for main thread.
+- We implemented a uthread struct.
+It contains tid, context, stack, tid_child and retval. tid_child stores the tid of the child that is blocking itself.
+Retval stores the return value of the thread.
+- We passed the thread around in different states, which are implemented as different queues.
+- When we `yield`, we saves the context of the current thread, and dequeues it from running, and enqueue it to queue, which is the ready state.
+Then, load the next thread from (ready)queue.
+- When we `join`, the child thread is granted CPU, and parent is pushed into `blocked`, saving the child tid in child_tid.
+- When a thread dies, the thread check whether its tid is someone's child_tid.
+If yes, then we unblock the parent, and push it back to ready. if no, we exit, saving our retval in our struct so our parent can collect later.

 ***
 # Part III - Preemption